maryfine18/maryfine18/README.md

 - 👋 Hi, I’m Maryfine
-- 👀 I’m interested in Statistical Packages
+- 👀 I’m interested in Statistical/ Data Analysis projects
-- 🌱 I’m currently learning R language
+- 🌱 Collaboration in python
 - 💞️ I’m looking to collaborate on R
 - 📫 How to reach me via okarimaryfine18@gmail.com